githubixx/ansible-role-harden-linux/README.md

   "^Port ": "Port 22"                                     # Set sshd port
 ```

-Personally I always change the default SSH port as lot of brute force attacks taking place against this port.
-So if you want to change the port setting for example you can do so:
+Personally I always change the default SSH port as lot of brute force attacks taking place against this port (but of course a port scanner will still be able to figure this out quickly).
+So if you want to change the port setting you can do so e.g.:

 ```yaml
 harden_linux_sshd_settings_user:
   "^Port ": "Port 22222"
 ```

-(Please notice the whitespace after "Port"!).
+(Please notice the whitespace after `^Port`!).
 The playbook will combine `harden_linux_sshd_settings` and `harden_linux_sshd_settings_user` while the settings in `harden_linux_sshd_settings_user` have preference which means it will override the `^Port ` setting/key in `harden_linux_sshd_settings`.
 As you may have noticed all the key's in `harden_linux_sshd_settings` and `harden_linux_sshd_settings_user` begin with `^`.
 That's because it is a regular expression (regex).
 One of playbook task's will search for a line in `/etc/ssh/sshd_config` e.g. `^Port ` (while the `^` means "a line starting with ...") and replaces the line (if found) with e.g `Port 22222`.
 This way makes the playbook very flexible for adjusting settings in `sshd_config` (you can basically replace every setting).
-You'll see this pattern for other tasks too so everything mentioned here holds true in such cases.
+You'll see this pattern for other tasks too.
+So everything mentioned here holds true in such cases.

-Next we have some defaults for our firewall/iptables:
+Next some default settings for firewall/iptables.
+Firewall/iptables rules and settings are managed by [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall):

 ```yaml
 harden_linux_ufw_defaults: